Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

 Methylene Blue is a fast-acting nootropic that can also help prevent brain mitochondrial degeneration.
 Providing potential as an anti-aging nootropic.

 Idebenone is an Alzheimer’s drug that has some nootropic benefit.
-But it works similar to Methylene Blue because it acts as a transporter in the electron transport chain of mitochondria.
-Competing with Methylene Blue.
+But it works similar to Methylene Blue because it acts as a transporter in the electron transport chain in mitochondria.
+Possibly potentiating Methylene Blue.

 [i] Allexsaht W.J.
 “The use of methylene blue in the treatment of catatonic dementia praecox patients.”
 Psychiatric Quarterly.
 1938;12:245–252.